Marketing, Entrepreneurship, and Hospitality and Tourism

 MKT 421 Promotion Management in Esports 3

-Promotion process and decision criteria for making promotion management decisions in the context of Esports.
-Emphasis on behavioral and communicative aspects of advertising, personal sales, direct selling, and other promotional tools from a management decision-making viewpoint.
+Comprehensive focus on promotion processes and criteria for making promotion and advertising campaign decisions.
+Emphasis on behavioral and communicative aspects of advertising, personal sales, branding in the context of Esports and other promotional tools from a management decision-making viewpoint.

 MKT 422 Fundamentals of Marketing Research 3